-This post is about a number of things that have been on my mind for a while.
+This post concerns several things that have been on my mind for a while.

-There is a lot of buzz around mirrorless interchangeable lens cameras (MILC).
+There are many buzzes around mirrorless interchangeable lens cameras (MILC).
 A new term is needed to describe these types of cameras.
 The term mirrorless camera is as silly as the term horseless carriage.
-I suggest the term digitial viewfinder camera(DVC) or digial interchangeable lens viewfinder(DILV) or electronic viewfinder(EV).
-Whatever you all it though, the news style of interchangeable lens camera seems to be popular with many photographers.
+I suggest the time digital viewfinder camera(DVC) or digital interchangeable lens viewfinder(DILV), or electronic viewfinder(EV).
+Whatever you call it, though, the new style of interchangeable lens camera seems to be popular with many photographers.

-I must look like a wet mangy dog without my camera because my wife's best friend offered to let me use her father's1used camera and lens; a Canon EOS 5D Mk II with Canon EF 70-200 USM IL f/2.8.
+I must look like a wet mangy dog without my camera because my wife's best friend offered to let me use her father's 1 camera and lens, a Canon EOS 5D Mk II with Canon EF 70-200 USM IL f/2.8.
 The 5D Mk II is a full-frame DSLR with "pro" level features.
 The EF 70-200 mm lens is worth more than all my existing lenses combined.
-I've never used Canon camera's and lenses and I wasn't sure what to do with this kit as is.
-Last week, after learning from a work colleague that any EF lens will work with the EOS 5D MK II, I started looking on eBay for used 35mm and 50mm EF lenses.
-In my mind, it was worth it to get a used lens for less than $100.
+I've never used Canon cameras and lenses and was trying to figure out what to do with this kit.
+Last week, after learning from a work colleague that any EF lens will work with the EOS 5D MK II, I started looking for used 35mm and 50mm EF lenses on eBay.
+Getting a used lens for less than $100 was worth it.
 I was tired of shooting photos of the birds in the backyard.
 However, I didn't need to.

-I remembered that my Dad has given me his Canon Rebel film camera a few years ago.
+I remembered that my Dad had given me his Canon Rebel film camera a few years ago.
 I knew it was somewhere in the basement.
-I took a few weeks but I finally found it.
+It took a few weeks, but I finally found it.
 It has a Canon EF 28-80mm f/3.5-5.6 lens.
 It's compatible with the 5D Mk III.
 I took the camera and lens on a recent road trip to Michigan and Ohio.
-I downloaded a few of the photos and noticed that the quality wasn't what I expected.
+I downloaded a few photos and noticed the quality could have been better.
 The images all seem "hazy".
 I assumed it was due to poor skill on my part -- shooting images with the light in the background.
-But I noticed that photos taken indoors with front lightning had the same issue.
-I examined the lens and discovered that some semi-transparent "goo" on the inside of the lens.
+But I noticed photos taken indoors with front lightning had the same issue.
+I examined the lens and discovered some semi-transparent "goo" on the inside of the lens.

 Looking back over the last few months, I know I felt the symptoms of the disease, even though I did know how to interpret them.

-I was anxious and irritable and quite emotional.
+I was anxious, irritable, and quite emotional.
 Anger.
 And sadness.
-My hands are shaking slightly and it is harder to use a computer -- either a keyboard or touchscreen.
-I am sensitive to heat and it feels like I am sweating into my socks.
-I feel tired while simultaneously feeling energetic (heart palpitations) and falling asleep was is challenging.
+My hands are shaking slightly, and using a computer -- either a keyboard or touchscreen is more complicated.
+I am sensitive to heat, and I feel like sweating into my socks.
+I feel tired while simultaneously feeling energetic (heart palpitations), and falling asleep was challenging.
 I lost seven pounds.

 So now you know.
 I now have two autoimmune diseases.
 My endo gave me options for treatment -- pills, surgery, radiation therapy.
-I opted for the pills.
+I opted for the drugs.
 I am hoping the pills work.